eggcaker/eggcaker/README.md

 - 🔭 I’m currently working @ home.
-- 🌱 and learning python & 日本语.
+- 🌱 and learning some cool things like rust, nushell etc.